Palantir: ICE partnership (since 2014)

+Immigration Lifecycle Operating System (Immigration OS)

+In April 2025, Palantir was reported to be working closely with ICE to enable deportation in the second presidency of Donald Trump.
+ICE reportedly paid Palantir $30 million to develop the Immigration Lifecycle Operating System (Immigration OS).
+The Washington Post reported that Palantir developed the software to track undocumented immigrants with the goal of deporting them faster.
+The Immigration OS project was renewed in September 2025, despite facing some Palantir employees questioning whether "the contract should be discontinued if ICE's use of the technology veers into extrajudicial actions or violate the company's civil liberties principles".
+In an October 2025 interview with The New York Times, Palantir chief technology officer Shyam Sankar said that Immigration OS "tracked encounters at the border, asylum applications and applications for benefits".
+According to Palantir, Immigration OS "does not track information of U.S. citizens who are relatives of undocumented immigrants".

+The Immigration OS project has also been criticized by Y Combinator co-founder Paul Graham, who wrote that Palantir is "building the infrastructure of the police state".
+Palantir's continued affiliation with ICE coincided with the changes to its employee code of conduct that were made in response to executive orders by President Trump forbidding federal contractors from diversity practices.
+In 2022, DHS awarded Palantir $139.3 million for "investigative case management operations, maintenance support services and custom enhancements"; the contract is ongoing as of January 2026.

 "HHS Protect Now" and privacy concerns (2020)

 The COVID-19 pandemic prompted tech companies to respond to growing demand for citizen information from governments in order to conduct contact tracing and to analyze patient data.
 Consequently, data collection companies such as Palantir had been contracted to partake in pandemic data collection practices.
 Palantir's participation in "HHS Protect Now", a program launched by the United States Department of Health and Human Services to track the spread of the coronavirus, attracted criticism from US lawmakers.

 Palantir's participation in COVID-19 response projects reignited debates over its involvement in tracking illegal immigrants, especially its alleged effects on digital inequality and restrictions on online freedoms.
 Critics allege that confidential data acquired by HHS could be exploited by other federal agencies in unregulated and potentially harmful ways.
 Alternative proposals request greater transparency in the process to determine whether any of the data aggregated would be shared with the US Immigration and Customs Enforcement to single out illegal immigrants.